udhos/blog/_posts/2025-10-21-context-canceled-en.md

 Is that even an error?

-# Who Did Canceled My Golang HTTP Context?
+# Who Canceled My Golang HTTP Context?

-By double-checking the application code, we feel assured that it didn't cancel the context.
+Double-checking the application code, we are reassured that it didn't cancel the context.

 Who did?

 One usual suspect is the library that created the context for us, if any.

 For instance, the HTTP server package from the standard library is known for cancelling requests whenever it detects the client connection has been broken.
-Since the http caller is gone, there is little point in finishing the request.
+Since the HTTP caller is gone, there is little point in finishing the request.

-But now the `canceled context` condition is going to be reported as error by any service for whom we forwarded the context.
-It is not an actual error, but it is hard to tell it from a real error because it does not provide the cause.
+But now the `context canceled` condition is going to be reported as an error by any service to which we forwarded the context.
+It is not even an actual error, but it is hard to tell it from a real error because it does not provide the cause.

 # How to Prevent This Ambiguity?